NicolaBernini/DataScience_Examples1/README.md

 # Updates

+## 2019-05-05

+Added a [PR](https://github.com/NicolaBernini/DataScience_Examples1/pull/6) related to [Pandas Framework](https://github.com/NicolaBernini/DataScience_Examples1/tree/master/framework/pandas) and the this first commit is focused on common operations

 ## 2019-04-26

 Added a [PR](https://github.com/NicolaBernini/DataScience_Examples1/pull/5) to add a [Neural Networks Section](https://github.com/NicolaBernini/DataScience_Examples1/tree/neural_networks_exercise_20190426_1832_1/neural_networks) containing material about Neural Networks features reimplementation from scratch, Neural Networks Foundations and Theory and so on.